mikael-ros/minecraft-on-marp/readme.md

 ### Rights
 For obvious reasons, I won't provide or host these resources myself, since they're protected under copyright law.

+> [!CAUTION]
-Similarly, **I would strongly advise you not to use this theme for a presentation from which you will monetarily gain** - unless you get written permission from both the font author AND Mojang or replace these assets with ones you have rights to use.
+> Similarly, **I would strongly advise you not to use this theme for a presentation from which you will monetarily gain** - unless you get written permission from both the font author AND Mojang or replace these assets with ones you have rights to use.

 As for my stylesheet, I grant you full permission to use it and modify it as you please, but I would be glad if you credited me :)